lexerdev/lexer-schemas/docs/md/schemas/purchase.md

 | ------------ | ------- |
 | **Type**     | `array` |
 | **Required** | Yes     |

+**Description:** Contains the 'order lines' in the purchase event.
+Each record in this array represents a specific product that was purcased including details such as quantity, price paid etc.

 |                      | Array restrictions |
 | -------------------- | ------------------ |